 You will be using five zucchinis in this recipe.
-I always buy an extra or two though, because I often end up ruining one when scooping out the flesh.
+I always buy a couple of extra though, because I often end up ruining one when scooping out the flesh.
 Use medium-sized zucchinis.
-If you are meal prepping then measure the length of your container, understanding that the zucchini is going to need to fit inside.
+If you are meal prepping and wanting to fit the zucchini boats in a meal-prep container, then measure the length of your container before buying your zucchini, understanding that the zucchini is going to need to fit inside.

 Cut the zucchini in half lengthwise and then start carefully scooping out the flesh.
 I use the small end of a melon baller.
 (And this is the step during which I usually break a zucchini boat…)